Danielpinchasov/Data-analysis-use-case-in-R/README.md

 B. What is the best model you have built?
 Why is this model better than the other models?

-c.
-Present the confusion matrix for the model you have chosen.
+C. Present the confusion matrix for the model you have chosen.

 D. Explain the actual meaning of the Recall, Precision and AUC values obtained in the best model.